cjdbarlow/Part-One/local-anaesthetics.md

 This causes inhibitory effects:
   * Coma
   * Apnoea

-* CNS toxicity is potentiated by other CNS depressants, and hypercarbia

 ###Treatment
 Toxicity is managed with an **ABC approach**, though definitive management uses **intralipid emulsion**:
 * Intralipid is an emulsion of soya oil, glycerol, and egg phospholipids.